Commercial Lease Eviction: Everything You Need to Know

 - The tenant must respond to the summons based on the deadline within.
 They will need to explain why they are not at default.
 If the tenant does not respond, the court will usually judge that they can be evicted.

 If you need help with a commercial lease eviction, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.